HAF Policy Brief: Hinduism and Homosexuality

 As Hindus around the world grapple with the issue of LGBT rights, HAF suggests that the following should be key considerations:

-- Hindus should understand the scientific and medical conclusions that LGBT orientations occur naturally in a small percentage of most life forms.
+- Hindus should understand the scientific and medical conclusions that LGBT orientations occur naturally in a percentage of most life forms.
 These are not acquired habits and certainly not a disorder, handicap, or “disease to be cured.”

 - Hindu teachings hold the inherent spiritual equality of all beings, regardless of outer attributes.
 As such, Hindus should not reject or socially ostracize LGBT individuals, but should accept them as fellow sojourners on their paths to moksha.